UTMediaCAT/Voyage/README.md

 ##Installation
 Download, extract the `master` then execute on terminal `python setup.py`

+click `install api` in the pop up GUI.
 The following will be installed by this script:
 * pip
 * PyMongo 2.7.2
 * Django 1.7